-Once the property is rezoned, Ms. Rodriguez intends to manage the forest land for high quality forest products, while maintaining the related values of aesthetics and wildlife.
-As there has been no harvesting on the property for almost 30 years the forest trees have begun to close in on themselves and the next harvest could occur anytime in the near future.
+Mr. Sari intends to manage the property for high quality forest products, while enhancing the related values of aesthetics and wildlife.
+As the property has not been harvested for approximately 100 years, the next harvest could occur anytime in the near future.
 Although State law allows for a harvest every 10 years, due to the small size of the timbered area it is recommended that future harvesting be spaced at a 15-20 year interval to maximize the volume removed in each harvest, and to minimize neighborhood impacts.
 Future harvests should focus on the following objectives:

 - 1. Prescribe and implement a forest improvement program to improve stocking, increase tree vigor and maximize growth. - 2.
-Maintain a healthy and vigorous forest of well-spaced trees growing at the highest rates feasible considering the other values of the forest. - 3.
-Maintain a high degree of aesthetic consideration during all aspects of forest management. - 4.
-Maintain and improve wildlife habitat where possible as part of continuing forest management.
+Maintain a healthy and vigorous forest of well-spaced trees growing at the highest rates feasible considering the other values of the forest. - Maintain a high degree of aesthetic consideration during all aspects of forest management. - 4.
+Maintain wildlife habitat as part of continuing forest management.